KilledByAPixel/LittleJS/README.md

 [The Breakout Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial) demonstrates how to make a simple game from scratch.
 [The tutorial is also available on YouTube.](https://youtu.be/tSwDx-NWTXE?si=bkjMa8-7AN2Wg5MO)

 [This GitNation talk explains how LittleJS works with some tips on how to use it.](https://youtu.be/_dXKU0WgAj8?si=ZDXLYAFDWp54hrGT)

+Join our vibrant community on [Discord](https://discord.gg/zb7hcGkyZe) to get help, share your projects, and collaborate with others.

 ## Builds